Silvery salamander

-"Species name designations for unisexual Ambystoma are no longer in use".
+Species name designations for unisexual Ambystoma are no longer in use.
 Instead, unisexual Ambystoma are now considered distinct biotypes rather than species.

 Behaviour

-Lacking its own males, the LJJ biotype breeds with male blue-spotted or Jefferson salamanders from March to April.
+Silvery Salamanders are gynogens; lacking its own males, they breed with males of a different species.
 The males' spermatophores only stimulate egg development; their genetic material does not contribute to the offspring's DNA.
-This mode of reproduction (a form of natural cloning) is called gynogenesis.
 The females lay cylindrical egg masses and attach them to underwater twigs.
-This salamander is not often observed and its diet and lifestyle are unknown.
+Ambystoma platineum is rarely observed and its diet and lifestyle are unknown.

 Habitat and range

-These salamanders live almost anywhere between south-central Michigan to adjacent Indiana and Ohio to western Massachusetts south to northern New Jersey.
+Silvery salamanders live almost anywhere between south-central Michigan to adjacent Indiana and Ohio, western Massachusetts and southern to northern New Jersey.
 They are commonly found in or near shallow rivers and ponds in deciduous forest.
-There is an extremely limited population of the salamanders in Vermilion County, Illinois with only one remaining natural population known.
-They are considered endangered within the state.
+There is an extremely limited population of the salamanders in Vermilion County, Illinois, with only one remaining natural population known; they are considered endangered within the state.
 Theory states that the population may have dropped due to the vernal pool in which they live not retaining water for a long enough period for their tadpoles to reach metamorphosis.

 Predators

-The LJJ biotype's predators include birds, fish, raccoons, and dogs.
+The LJJ biotype's predators include birds, fish, raccoons and dogs.

 Diet

-Their diet is mainly slugs, ants, spiders, soft insects, and worms.
+Their diet mainly consists of slugs, ants, spiders, soft insects and worms.